altmp/altv-types/docs/articles/events/index.md

 ## Server to client

 The server may only emit data to the client-side with `emitClient` or `emitClientRaw`, which requires a Player.
-However, a player can also be substituted for `null` which works the same way as `alt.emitAllClients` by emitting it to all clients.

 `emitClientRaw` and `emitAllClientsRaw` are used for big data and are faster than `emitClient` or `emitAllClients`.